MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 15. Click on ***Get function URL*** and take note of the **endpoint** displayed.
-You will need to insert it into the **AzureServices** class that you will create later in this Lab.
+You will need to insert it into the **AzureServices** class that you will create later in this course.

     ![get function endpoint](images/AzureLabs-Lab5-16.png)